Skip to main content

 Accounting at Auckland Grammar School is offered through the dual pathway of NCEA and CAIE.
 CAIE courses are typically more complex and require more depth of knowledge.

-In Form 4, students have the option to choose an introduction to Business Studies, Economics and Accounting (4BEA) that covers a wide variety of topics in each main heading.
-This enables students to get a taste of each subject, in order to choose courses for the following year.
+In Form 4, students have the option to choose an introduction to Business Studies, Economics and Accounting (4BEA) covering a variety of topics, enabling them to get a taste of each subject, in order to choose courses for the following year.

 In Form 5, students can study Accounting at Pre-Q level, plus one class is offered at NZQA Level 1.
 There are no prerequisites to take this course.

-At the senior levels, students can take Level 2 Accounting, which has no prerequisites, or AS Accounting, which can only be taken if students have achieved 50% in Pre-Q Accounting.
+in Form 6, students can take Level 2 Accounting (no prerequisites), or AS Accounting, which can only be taken if students have achieved 50% in Pre-Q Accounting.

-In Form 7, students can choose to take either Level 3 Accounting, which has no prerequisites, or A2 Accounting, which can only be taken if students have achieved AS Accounting with a minimum of a D Grade.
+In Form 7, students can choose to take either Level 3 Accounting (no prerequisites), or A2 Accounting, which can only be taken if students have achieved AS Accounting with a minimum of a D Grade.

-Level 4 Scholarship is largely based on the Level 3 Achievement Standards and all content for Level 4 is more than covered by the A2 and Level 3 Accounting programme.
+Level 4 Scholarship is largely based on the Level 3 Achievement Standards and all content for Level 4 is covered by the A2 and Level 3 Accounting programme.

 Economics/Consumer Financial Literacy